 The ISU Student Brass Quintet is shown rehearsing in the back of the bandroom.
 This group began when several musicians took outdated red marching band uniforms (stored in the back room of Exhibit Hall) and their instruments to make a statement by practicing at Beardshear Hall.

 They were concerned that although the university had at last offered a music degree, the equipment and facilities were sorely underfunded and inadequate.
 That spur-of-the-moment demonstration evolved into an ensemble which regularly rehearsed and performed together for several years.
 The group, sometimes known as the Redcoats, performed outdoor central campus recitals, but were probably best known for their winter performances at the ISU Christmas tree lighting ceremony and for their impromptu serenades of each floor of ISU dorms.
 Their winter uniform included black boots, white pants, the old red marching band jackets, and tall sheepskin Swiss Army hats.
 After cold nights of caroling, the group would visit the South Duff Avenue Mr. Donut shop where the rumor persisited that the five musicians could eat 7 dozen donuts.
-Read more about the Redcoats on this page below.
+You may wish to read more about the Redcoats on the page linked below.

 Dennis McGinn and Jim Buckner - ISU Student Brass Quintet